 - it must not be harmful to the public interest.

 A restraint will be reasonable between the parties if it gives the purchaser no more protection than what is reasonable.
-If the vendor challenges the restraint in court, the onus lies on the purchaser to prove the restraint was reasonable.

 - activities and conduct caught by the restraint;